Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 model we refer to section 6 of [[!MPEGCMAF]].
 For synchronization of tracks coming from different encoders, sample time accuracy is required. i.e. the same samples need to be mapped to the sample time on the timescale used for the track.
-Further, in case multiple redundant ingest sources are used they must present sample accurately synchronized streams.

 In diagram 7 another advantage of this synchronization model
 is illustrated, i.e. the concept of late binding.
 In the case
-of late binding, streams are combined on playout in a presentation.
+of late binding, streams are combined on playout/streaming in a presentation.
 By using
 the fragment boundaries and a common timeline it can
 be received by the media processing entity and embedded